Root-DE/Applied-Cybersecurity-Django/README.md

 <p align="center">The Pipeline</p>
 The pipeline (see above) runs whenever there are changes to the repository through a push when a release is created and daily at 9am UTC.
 The daily scan is necessary because the container can use software that was not known to be vulnerable during the last scan but is now.

 In the first step, the pipeline builds the Docker Image.
 As can be seen below, meta information about the build process, such as the architecture of the GitHub runner, is generated in addition to the build image, and the digest of the image.
-From the metainformation and the digest, the provenance is now generated.
+From the metainformation and the digest, the SLSA provenance is now generated.
 Afterwards it is signed keyless via cosign (see [here](https://github.com/sigstore/cosign/blob/main/KEYLESS.md)).
 As part of the process, the signature is written to both the Transparency Logs and, along with the provenance, the GitHub Container Registry (ghcr.io).
 The Image is then also pushed to the Container Registry.

 The image we use to scan for Vulnerabilities is also on ghcr.io.
 This scan image now takes the previously built image as input and generates the SBOM and a list of vulnerabilities, which are then transferred to the backend via the notify and pull approach as described in the section [Architecture](#architecture).